BhaveyJain/Date-and-Times/README.md

-# Sudoku
+# Date and Time Application
-Sudoku with Java
+An application which lets users know the day of the week of any day they enter Uses Java Swing as the GUI
-Creating an application which allows anyone to play Sudoku Uses Java FX as the GUI and Java for the core functionality
+Learning and having fun with Dates and Times in Java